ABOUT 1 IN 250 PEOPLE IN THE POPULATION HAVE FAMILIAL HYPERCHOLESTEROLEMIA

 FH is diagnosed through a combination of a physical examination and laboratory test result(3).
 A lab test will look at your lipid profile (this includes things like your total cholesterol level and LDL cholesterol level).
 Levels of total cholesterol over 300 mg/dl and LDL cholesterol levels over 200 mg/dl(3) can help lead to a diagnosis of FH.
-The Healthy Nevada Project is using the Dutch Lipid Clinic Network Criteria to diagnose this disease.
-The criteria uses family history, your own medical history, cholesterol levels, and physical symptoms to diagnosis FH(4).
+One common diagnostic tool is the Dutch Lipid Clinic Network Criteria.
+The criteria

 How will I know if my genetic data has a possible FH mutation?